ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2021.01/+calendar.md

 ## 10

-[[Reddit](https://www.reddit.com/r/getdisciplined/comments/ku0nlf/advice_a_look_at_japanese_author_haruki_murakamis/)] A look at Japanese author Haruki Murakami's daily writing routine: "The repetition itself becomes the important thing; it’s a form of mesmerism.
+[[Reddit](https://www.reddit.com/r/getdisciplined/comments/ku0nlf/advice_a_look_at_japanese_author_haruki_murakamis/)] A look at Japanese author Haruki Murakami's daily writing routine: "The repetition itself becomes the important thing; it's a form of mesmerism.
 I mesmerize myself to reach a deeper state of mind."

 [[Reddit](https://www.reddit.com/r/ThatsInsane/comments/ktvlxh/the_li900_silica_tiles_used_on_the_space_shuttle/)] The LI-900 silica tiles used on the Space Shuttle were such poor heat conductors you could grab them with bare hands seconds after pulling them from a 2200 degree oven